A golden ratio for line charts with truncated y-axis

 This blog post was quoted by The Economist in their review of their data visualization in March 2019, by Calling Bullshit in their suggestions for choosing axe scales, and the golden ratio is now a default in the JMP GraphBuilder.

-Francis Gagnon is the founder of Voilà: (2013), an information design company specializing in sustainable development.
+Francis Gagnon is an information designer and the founder of Voilà: (2013), a data visualization agency specialized in sustainable development.

 Facebook